soifgo/soifgo/README.md

-# soifdesign
+# soifgo
-soifdesign is an Android application that provides users with advanced capabilities using **buttons and seek bars**.
+soifgo is an Android application that provides users with advanced capabilities using **buttons and seek bars**.
 It offers features such as:

 - **Bluetooth communication:** Sending and receiving serial Bluetooth data.
 - **API server interaction & web browsing:** Seamless website access and API requests.